-- 2.1 The Government funded Affordable Housing Programme came to an end on 31st March 2022 and a document summarising the outcome is shown in Appendix 3.
-The objective now is to look ahead at what sort of involvement the CA Board want to have in the housing arena over the next few years. - 2.2 Workshops have been held with officers from throughout the CA area and Leaders.
-A summary of key points from the Leaders workshop held on 6 April 2022 is shown in Appendix 1.
-The key housing challenges were identified as being skills, specifically including those required for modern methods of construction and housing retrofit, strategic co-ordination around specialist housing, co-ordination with infrastructure planning, development viability and funding. - 2.3 Feedback from the officer and partners workshop held on 29 March 2022 is shown in Appendix 2. - 2.4 There is a need to be cognisant that in order to work most impactfully in the housing arena, we will have to make decisions around the capacity and capability that would be needed within the organisation and across the CA's partners to deliver a refocused and purposeful CA commitment to housing. - 2.5 The CA holds no resources in property or land.
-It has, unlike other public sector bodies, no inherited legacy of assets which it could use to make a direct impact on housing availability if funding could be secured. - 2.6 Compassion, Co-operation and Community are the Mayor's priorities.
+- 2.1 The Government funded Affordable housing programme came to an end on 31st March 2022 and a document summarizing the outcome is shown in Appendix 3.
+The objective now is to look ahead at what sort of involvement the Housing Committee want to have in the housing arena over the next few years bearing in mind the Board's recent approval to the paper. - 2.2 Workshops have been held with officers from throughout the CA area and Leaders.
+A summary of key points from the Leaders workshop held on 6th April 2022 is shown in Appendix 1.
+The key housing challenges were identified as being skills, specifically including those required for modern methods of construction and housing retrofit, strategic co-ordination around specialist housing, co-ordination with infrastructure planning, development viability and funding. - 2.3 Feedback from the officer and partners workshop held on 29th March 2022 is shown in Appendix 2 - 2.4 There is a need to be cognisant that in order to work most impactfully in the housing arena, we will have to make decisions around the capacity and capability that would need to be within the organisation and across the CA's partners to deliver a refocused and purposeful CA commitment to housing. - 2.5 The CA holds no resources in property or land.
+It has, unlike other public sector bodies, no inherited legacy of assets upon which it could use to make a direct impact on housing availability if funding could be secured.

+- 2.6 Compassion, Co-operation and Community are the Mayor's priorities.
 Access to affordable and good quality housing is an entrenched challenge in the CA area whether it is social housing or through home ownership.
-Absence of this impacts on health, well-being and economic activity and poor housing stock is typically bad for the environment (for example through high energy usage).
-The objective is to help those least able to afford housing, including an ambition to focus where possible on affordable rent delivery. - 2.7 There should be increased co-operation and outward partnership working by the CA, particularly with local councils, and with the whole range of Cambridgeshire affordable housing providers. - 2.8 The idea is to identify what sort of role the Mayor and Council Leaders, in discussion with partners, want the CA to have in housing and then resource with the right skills to that through the Even Better transformation programme, including the potential to harness the expertise and support from across the partner network.
+Absence of this impacts on health, well-being, economic activity and poor housing stock is typically bad for the environment (for example through high energy usage).
+The objective is to help those least able to afford housing, including an ambition to focus where possible on affordable rent delivery. - 2.7 There should be increased co-operation and outward partnership working by the CA, particularly with local councils, and with the whole range of Cambridgeshire affordable housing providers. - 2.8 The idea is to identify what sort of role the Mayor and Council Leaders, in discussion with partners, want CA to have in housing and then resource with the right skills to that through the Even Better transformation programme, including the potential to harness the expertise and support from across the partner network.